villekf/OMEGA-doc/docs/source/algorithms.rst

 DRAMA
 ^^^^^

-Modified version of RAMLA.
-Requires some additional parameter tuning (see DRAMA PROPERTIES), but can provide faster convergence.
+Modified version of `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_.
+Requires some additional parameter tuning (see DRAMA PROPERTIES in the examples and the original article for details on the parameters), but can provide faster convergence.
 No transmission tomography version.
 No regularized version available.

 Based on: https://doi.org/10.1088/0031-9155/48/10/312